-F. In addition to the services required of the servicing bank, the state treasurer shall contract for all other banking services required by any state agency.
-A state agency shall not contract for banking services except with the written permission of the state treasurer.
+F. In addition to the services required of the servicing bank, the state treasurer shall contract for all other financial services required by any state agency.
+A state agency shall not contract for financial services except with the written permission of the state treasurer.

 G. This section does not require the state treasurer to use a servicing bank.

 H. This section or the specifications set forth in the request for proposals do not require the servicing bank to purchase warrants.

 I. Deposits and withdrawals of monies shall be made by the state treasurer on the servicing bank.